 In this method, a variable resistance is directly connected in series with the supply.
 This reduces the voltage available across the armature and hence the speed falls.

 By changing the value of variable resistance, any speed below the normal speed can be obtained.
-This is the most common method employed to control the speed of d.c. series motors.
+This is the most common method employed in the speed control of DC series motor.